greg-raven/Uncommon-Sense/_posts/2015-09-11-the-case-for-sound-currency.md

 ---
-title: 'The case for sound currency'
+title: "The case for sound currency"
 layout: post
 categories:
 - money